wh0sumit/sloth-app/README.md

-# BrivApp
+# sloth

 A completely decentralised chatting application that focuses on privacy and security of the users.

 ## Features